jik18001/CTngOld/Readme.md

 * 3 - logger1, logger3, CA1, CA3
 * 4 - logger2, CA2, CA3

+# Gossiper Network Test

+These folders specify a test network of four gossipers.

+### Connections
+Gossiper Connections are as follows:
+* 1 - 2,3
+* 2 - 3,4
+* 3 - 4,1
+* 4 - 1,2

+Each Gossiper connects to the corresponding monitor number in
+monitorNetworkTest:
+* 1-1
+* 2-2
+* 3-3
+* 4-4

+These servers are intended to provide a local test of all running components.
+The gossiper network can also be tested without monitors, although data must be sent manually + appropriately utilizing `client_test.go` to push data into gossiper 3.

 The `testData` folder contains configurations for testing, but configs can be generated using the functions in `config`.